-What is Intelligence?
+What Is Intelligence?
 Understanding the Human Mind

-What is Intelligence?
+What Is Intelligence?
 Understanding the Human Mind

 Defining Intelligence